Weights and conservativity

 according to the usual convention, the weight filtration of $\CH^m(M)$ \emph{equals} the weight filtration of $\CH(X[m])$, \emph{i.e.}, it differs by \emph{d\'ecalage} from the intrinsic weight filtration of the covariant additive functor $\CH^m$. \\

-The proof of the following is formal, and therefore left to the reader (cmp.\ \cite[Lemma~1.11]{W8}).
+The proof of the following result is formal, and therefore left to the reader (cmp.\ \cite[Lemma~1.11]{W8}).

-\begin{Lem} Let $\CH: \CC_1 \to \CC_3$ be an $F$-linear functor between $F$-linear cate\-go\-ries, $\CC_1$ being equipped with a weight structure.
+\begin{Lem} Let $\CH: \CC_1 \to \CC_3$ be an $F$-linear functor from an $F$-linear triangulated category $\CC_1$ equipped with a weight structure to an $F$-linear Abelian cate\-go\-ry $\CC_3$.
 We assume the following. \begin{enumerate} \item[(1)] Any morphism in the image of $\CH$ is strict with respect to the weight filtration of $\CH$. \item[(2)] The restriction of $\CH$ to the heart $\CC_{1,w = 0}$ maps the radical to zero. \end{enumerate} Then for any integer $n$, and any two objects $X \in \CC_{1,w \le n}$ and $Z \in \CC_{1,w \ge n}$, the map

 maps the radical to zero. \end{Lem}